Alaska’s Glacier Wilderness

 The glacier-fed waters of Frederick Sound, surrounded by the majestic mountains of the Coast Range, are abundant with krill, zooplankton, and herring.
 Humpback whales migrate here from Hawaii to feed on its nutrient-rich water.
 Watch for whales feasting in these abundant glacial waters.
 Hang out and enjoy the show.
 You will cruise past Five Fingers Lighthouse, Alaska’s oldest light station, and The Brothers Islands, where sea lions nap on rocky nobs.
 (BLD)Day 7: Tracy Arm and Sawyer Glaciers

-Let us set the stage: fjord cliffs reach skyward, floating ice scatters the surface and deep u-shaped valleys cut the landscape.
+Let us set the stage: fjord cliffs reach skyward, floating ice scatters the surface and deep U-shaped valleys cut the landscape.
 As you navigate the Tracy Arm Fjord, you cruise past harbor seals and their pups lounging on chunks of ice.
-During the summer, you can spot eagles, seals, bears, and whales here, even mountain goats showing off their fancy footwork.
+During the summer, you can spot eagles, seals, bears, and whales here, and even mountain goats showing off their fancy footwork.
 The cotton candy blue Twin Sawyer glaciers tower from afar.
 Tides permitting, your skiff driver knows the ins and outs and guides you along.
 It’s a mashup of towering walls, waterfalls, temperamental currents, and the Coastal Mountains.
 (BLD)Day 8: Juneau

 Today your tour comes to an end.
 As you enjoy your breakfast, the ship cruises to Juneau.
 You will then be transferred to the airport or into Juneau.
 (B)Take a look at our Alaska and Pacific Northwest cruises here for more options!